clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/2-explore.md

 ## Multiple choice

 Which one of the following is the most effective use of ExpressRoute?

-(x) Provide reliable and secure connectivity to Azure services.\{\{Correct.
-Azure ExpressRoute is used to create private connections between Azure data centers, Azure services, and infrastructure on your premises or in a colocation environment.\}\}
+(x) Provide reliable and secure connectivity to Azure services.{{Correct.
+Azure ExpressRoute is used to create private connections between Azure data centers, Azure services, and infrastructure on your premises or in a colocation environment.}}

-( ) Connect your network to the public internet.\{\{Incorrect.
-Azure ExpressRoute isn't the most effective way to connect your network to the public internet.\}\}
+( ) Connect your network to the public internet.{{Incorrect.
+Azure ExpressRoute isn't the most effective way to connect your network to the public internet.}}

-( ) Connect data center services internal to an organization.\{\{Incorrect.
-Azure ExpressRoute isn't used to connect data center services internal to an organization.\}\}
+( ) Connect data center services internal to an organization.{{Incorrect.
+Azure ExpressRoute isn't used to connect data center services internal to an organization.}}

 ## Multiple choice

 What is the benefit of Bidirectional forwarding?

-(x)Bidirectional forwarding reduces the failure deduction time.\{\{Correct.
-Enabling BFD over an ExpressRoute circuit can reduce the failure deduction time from a few tens of seconds to less than a second.\}\}
+(x)Bidirectional forwarding reduces the failure deduction time.{{Correct.
+Enabling BFD over an ExpressRoute circuit can reduce the failure deduction time from a few tens of seconds to less than a second.}}

-( )Bidirectional forwarding allows traffic to flow in both directions.\{\{Incorrect.
-Bidirectional forwarding isn't concerned with normal traffic flow.\}\}
+( )Bidirectional forwarding allows traffic to flow in both directions.{{Incorrect.
+Bidirectional forwarding isn't concerned with normal traffic flow.}}

-( )Bidirectional forwarding enables you to configure BGP keep-alive times of less than 3 seconds.\{\{Incorrect.
-The BGP keep-alive can be set as low as three seconds, but this aggressive schedule isn't recommended.\}\}
+( )Bidirectional forwarding enables you to configure BGP keep-alive times of less than 3 seconds.{{Incorrect.
+The BGP keep-alive can be set as low as three seconds, but this aggressive schedule isn't recommended.}}